MohaZain/Django-school-project/README.md

 This will install all of the required packages selected within the `requirements.txt` file.

 4. **Key Dependencies**
- - [Django](https://www.djangoproject.com/)  Django is an advanced Web framework written in Python that makes use of the model view controller (MVC).
+ - [Django](https://www.djangoproject.com/)  is an advanced Web framework written in Python that makes use of the model view controller (MVC).

 ### Database
-This project is connected with PostgreSql DB before running the project locate to `school_project/settings.py`
+This Project is connected with PostgreSql DB before running the project locate to `school_project/settings.py`

-Scroll down to DATABASES and change it to you'r DB information
+Scroll down to `DATABASES` and change it to you'r DB information

 ### Running the Project